Triads

 Listening: Everyone has space to be heard and to speak.
 To listen well is to validate, acknowledge, and appreciate another person with no personal agenda.

-Sharing: High level of vulnerability and transparency.
-There is a high degree of honest sharing between the members.
+Sharing: High levels of vulnerability and transparency.
+There is a large degree of honest sharing between the members.

-Discerning: Prayerfully listening to the Holy Spirit on behalf of one another.
-Helping to discern God’s best for one another in the midst of challenging and/or major decisions.
+Discerning: Prayerfully listening to the Holy Spirit on one another’s behalf, helping to discern God’s best in the midst of challenging and/or major decisions.
 Wisdom is needed to know whether encouragement or accountability is needed as you journey together through difficult or sensitive situations.

 Confidential: Confidentiality must be maintained.
 Assume that everything shared is to be kept in confidence unless explicit permission is given.